-Classic Film Guide for How to be a Lady #21: Dismiss the ‘spinster’ alarmists as Greta Garbo does in Queen Christina (1933).
+Classic Film Guide for How to be a Lady #26: Joan Blondell shows a rival the door in Footlight Parade (1933).

 Joan Blondell dispatches Claire Dodd’s lady viper in the middle of the night by the most direct means.
 Why allow the door to hit her in the ass when you can use your very own foot?